 - Lower the vehicle back over the engine, bolt the cradle into place

 - Start engine!

 I took over 1,400 photographs of the entire process.
 Partly as a record of the work done but also as a reminder of how everything goes back together.
-I will share the whole process with you all in a series of articles on this website over the coming weeks.
+The whole story is now complete so read on and see how it went...